Guidelines for Paper Submission

 - Technical Column articles should include an introduction, body (with headings), conclusion and a list of reference, but not Abstract.
 Acknowledgements are optional.
 No biographic material is needed.

-- Regular Papers (Papers) should be limited to 12 pages, while Correspondence (Letters) are to be constrained within 6 pages.
+- The maximum length is typically 10 pages for Papers, 15 pages for Surveys, and 6 pages for Letters.
 The manuscript should be written in single-spaced, two-column, standard IEEE format.
 All accepted manuscripts will be typeset by professional staffs at IEEE Magazines Department.

 - Authors are encouraged to use figures and tables for better understanding of the manuscript.
 Figures should be attractive and clearly visible.
 The use of color is highly encouraged.